lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In Bitmaps for windows that are not the last one of a SCHC Packet, the bit at the right-most position corresponds to the tile numbered 0.
-In the Bitmap for the last window, the bit at the right-most position corresponds either to the tile numbered 0 or to a tile that is sent/received as "the last one of the SCHC Packet" without explicitely stating its number (see {{LastFrag}}).
+In the Bitmap for the last window, the bit at the right-most position corresponds either to the tile numbered 0 or to a tile that is sent/received as "the last one of the SCHC Packet" without explicitly stating its number (see {{LastFrag}}).

 At the receiver